Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: The Graph Wavelet Transform

 \section{The Graph Wavelet Transform}

-In this section, we will construct two graph wavelet transforms based off of the matrix $\bK=\bM^{-1}\bT\bM$ introduced in Section \ref{sec: notation}.
-In the following sections, we will provide a theoretical analysis of the scattering transforms constructed from each of these wavelet transforms and of their stability properties.
+In this section, we will construct two families of graph wavelet transforms based off of the matrix $\bK=\bM^{-1}\bT\bM$ introduced in Section \ref{sec: notation}.
+In the following sections, we provide a theoretical analysis of the scattering transforms constructed from each of these wavelet transforms.